 (2) A revised safety case submitted under this regulation must describe the means by which the operator will ensure the ongoing integrity of the technical and other control measures identified by the formal safety assessment for the facility.

+[Regulation 42 amended in Gazette 30 Dec 2011 p.
+5549-50.]

-43. Safety Authority may request more information
+43. Minister may request more information

-(1) If an operator submits a revised safety case to the Safety Authority, the Safety Authority may request the operator to provide further written information about any matter required by these regulations to be included in a safety case.
+(1) If an operator submits a revised safety case to the Minister, the Minister may request the operator to provide further written information about any matter required by these regulations to be included in a safety case.

 (2) A request under subregulation (1) must —